anaskhamees/ITI44_GP/README.md

 - Click **Next**.

-6. Review and Finish

-- Review your project settings.
-- Click **Finish**.

-7. Write Your Application Code
+6. Write Your Application Code

 - Implement your application logic in the generated project files (`main.cpp`, `mainwindow.cpp`, etc.), you can add .h files to Header Files ,and .cpp files to Source Files
 - Save your changes.

 ![Screenshot from 2024-06-25 14-55-51](https://github.com/anaskhamees/ITI44_GP/assets/151033711/50a3c13c-8f1f-4a69-835f-1cc6c1a2e32b)

-8. Build and Run on Desktop
+7. Build and Run on Desktop

 - Select the desktop kit from the kit selector.
 - Click the **Build** button (hammer icon) to compile the project.